That our world will, someday, be one full of electrified – that is to say hybrid, battery-powered or fuel-cell powered – vehicles seems certain.

 What do these surveys, and others, add up to?
 Well, it seems that, as with any new technology, there’s hesitancy and skittishness from the public about embracing AVs and that while the research and development, and the investment, in the technology roars along at an astonishing pace, it’s important to bring everyone along for the ride.
 It’s no good creating fantastical vehicles if no one is prepared to buy them.

-The first pillar of 2mota is an online booking platform which allows consumers to request a quote for, and then book, a vehicle repair or service from workshops in their area.
-The second pillar is a B2B marketplace which offers an opportunity for businesses to access a pool of sub-contractors and sole traders, and also hire and share tools and other assets from and with other workshops.
+2mota is a B2B marketplace which offers an opportunity for businesses to access a pool of sub-contractors and sole traders, and also hire and share tools and other assets from and with other workshops.

 In an era in which the automotive industry is facing increased disruption from new technologies and new consumer behaviour 2mota can help businesses become more efficient and productive, and offer a secure way to share and collaborate, get online and generate more business.
-Industry was consulted extensively during the development of 2mota, and that has ensured the platform delivers features and an experience sought after by businesses and it easy to use for consumers.
+Industry was consulted extensively during the development of 2mota, and that has ensured the platform delivers features and an experience sought after by businesses.

 You can find out more about 2mota at 2mota.com.au